vana-com/vana-dlp-chatgpt/README.md

 ```

 ## Generate validator encryption keys
-Validators use a private/public keypair to encrypt the user's encryption keys.
+All DLP validators share a private/public keypair to encrypt the user's encryption keys.
 To generate a new keypair, follow these steps:
 1. Install GnuPG:
 ```bash
 sudo apt-get install gnupg